Easiest Unity Netcode for Game Developers

 Selecting the appropriate netcode is a pivotal decision in game development.
 The choice largely depends on your game's genre, gameplay mechanics, and the expected player base.

 Client-Server Models vs. Peer-to-Peer (P2P): P2P is often used in smaller, less latency-sensitive and generally non-competitive games.
 It connects players directly, reducing the need for a central server.
 In contrast, the client-server model, where players connect to a central server, is more suited for larger, competitive games requiring a third-party server authority to enforce game rules and security.
+However, P2P in particular introduces security concern game developers need to be aware of when choosing it as an architecture.

-Consider Game Genre: Fast-paced games like shooters demand a more robust netcode to handle quick player actions and ensure all clients remain synchronized, whereas strategy games can be more forgiving and utilize predictive techniques to enable sessions with higher latencies
+Consider Game Genre: Fast-paced games like shooters demand a more robust netcode to handle quick player actions and ensure all clients remain synchronized, whereas strategy games can be more forgiving and utilize predictive techniques to enable sessions with higher latencies.

 Scalability: Anticipate your game's growth.
 A scalable netcode can handle an increasing number of players without compromising performance or ramping up a massive bill with your hosting provider.